concur/developer.concur.com/api-guides/expense/create-a-user.markdown

   - For all Standard Edition clients the Ledger code = DEFAULT
 3. Employee Group:
   - This is optional for Standard Edition clients.
 If it is used, then Custom21 & OrgUnit1 fields will be the fields to use.
 These fields will point to a 2-level list.
-  - See appendix document to learn how to determine Group Codes for Standard Edition.
+  - To determine Group Codes for Standard Edition, see this [page](/api-guides/expense/how-to-identify-group-codes-for-standard-edition-clients.html).
 4. Custom Fields:
   - Partner must determine the base record custom field(s).
 These fields will vary per client.
   - Partner must determine if the custom field(s) are defined as a List field.